benjiki/Nv/README.md

 ## 📝 Description

-Nv is a desktop application meticulously crafted using Electron, React, and Vite for a seamless user experience.
+Nv is a web application meticulously crafted using Electron, React, and Vite for a seamless user experience.
 The backend is powered by Express.js, ensuring robust performance and efficient data management.
-Nv offers a web-based interface, bringing the power of a desktop application to the convenience of the web.
+Nv offers a web-based interface, bringing the power of a web application.

 ## ✨ Features

 - 🕸️ Web

 ## 🛠️ Tech Stack

 - 🚀 Express.js

 ## 📦 Key Dependencies